amadeuio/knights-travails/README.md

 ### Description 📚

-This repo implements a program that finds all the possible trajectories a knight can take starting from a given position until all squares have been visited, and organizes them in a data graph.
+This repo implements a program that finds all the possible trajectories a knight can take starting from a given position until all squares have been visited, organizing them in a data graph.
-This is done to then find the shortes path between two given squares, by applying an algorithm that finds the shortes path between two nodes in the graph.
+This is done to then find the shortest path between any two given squares, by applying an algorithm that finds the shortes path between two nodes in the graph.

 ### Learning 🌱